 See a complete list of developmental milestones for your teen.

 What are some changes I might see in my teen’s behavior, feelings, and relationships?

 Developmental milestones for teens ages 15 to 17 include:

 - Less time spent with parents or family, and more time spent with friends

 - Less fighting with parents than during ages 13 and 14

 - More worry about the future (like going to college or finding a job)

-This is also a time when some children may start showing signs of depression or eating problems.
+This is also a time when some teens may start showing signs of depression, anxiety, or eating disorders.
 Your teen may also have a girlfriend or boyfriend.

-What are some of the physical changes my teen will go through?
+What are some physical changes my teen is going through?

-Teens ages 15 to 17 are typically finishing puberty.
+Teens ages 15 to 17 are usually either finished or close to finishing puberty.
 Puberty is when a child’s body develops into an adult’s body.